 The monetary policy assessments presented by Norges Bank in March indicated that the interest rate will rise after a period and at a gradual pace.
 Economic developments since then have been broadly in line with expectations.
 International key rates are rising, albeit slowly and from a low level.
-Although a gradual rise in the interest rate seems to provide a good balance between the different objectives, the Executive Board concluded that it is too early to increase the interest rate at this monetary policy meeting.
+Although a gradual rise in the interest rate seems to provide a good balance between the different objectives, the Executive Board concluded that it was too early to increase the interest rate at the monetary policy meeting on 20 April.

-The Executive Board decided yesterday, 20 April, to leave the interest rate unchanged at 1.75 per cent.
+The Executive Board decided on 20 April to leave the interest rate unchanged at 1.75 per cent.
 The Executive Board weighed the objective of bringing inflation back to target and stable inflation expectations against the risk that output growth may eventually be too high.